Autumn-Begonia-Demo/ABDemo/README.md

 If you use GitHub Desktop, it is detailed here: https://docs.github.com/en/desktop/contributing-and-collaborating-using-github-desktop/keeping-your-local-repository-in-sync-with-github/syncing-your-branch

 You may use the compare branches and merge on GitHub.com as well (similar to a merge request, however, the base is now your development branch).
 You will have to go through the same procedure on Github.com as a pull request, however, you will (probably) not need the approval to merge into an unprotected branch (like your development branch).

 On command line, you can choose to git rebase, git merge, or git cherry-pick (specific commits).
 You will have to use this or Desktop if you do not wish to open a merge request.

 The main difference is that git rebase may mess up commit history tree by stacking previous commits into the stack without you noticing, while merge commits will generate new (maybe squashed, depending on if you choose it) merge commit(s) in your commit log.

 As a result of the differences between the three options, in a team-wide collaborative environment like a modding team, ***you are strongly encouraged to use merge for changing anything remote*** (that is, anything that makes it onto github.com, as opposed to commits that you did not push to origin), even if it comes off a bit messy.
+The main advantage is that you can simply revert the merge to undo everything in the merge.

-However, if you are not concerned with the historical order of things and are not concerned about potentially reverting the merge (you will have to manually reset your branch pointer if you want to revert things, also, go read the I want to revert question for more details), then feel free to use rebase (I would recommend you do rebase on your development branch to keep sync with master, but this option is only available on terminal, so check out if you are interested: https://www.atlassian.com/git/tutorials/rewriting-history/git-rebase), and in some situations, cherry-pick can come in very handy.
+However, if you are not concerned with the historical order of things and are not concerned about potentially reverting the merge (you will have to manually reset your branch pointer in that case, read the "I want to undo" question below for more details), then feel free to use git rebase.
+I would recommend you do rebase on your development branch to keep sync with master; however, this option is only available on terminal.
+Check out https://www.atlassian.com/git/tutorials/rewriting-history/git-rebase) for more details.

 ***